 Pressure cooking rice is an exacting task – too much liquid or time and the grains burst at the seams or turn into an unappetizing runny, starchy, gummy, gluey slosh.
 Too little liquid and the rice carbonizes and bonds to the base of the pressure cooker to be chiseled off.
-Rice needs just 3 minutes at high pressure (with nautral release).
+Rice needs just 3 minutes at high pressure (with natural release).

 Instead, pressure cooking chicken is more of a gamble – there are great variations in the liquid that is released during cooking based on the meat’s age and preservation.
 Most American supermarket chickens, for example, are already brined in (and sometimes injected with) salt water to make them last longer and weigh more.
-The liquid released between a supermaket chicken and a free-range, locally-raised freshly butchered one can vary by a cup of liquid or more.
+The liquid released between a supermarket chicken and a free-range, locally-raised freshly butchered one can vary by a cup of liquid or more.
 Yes, I measured it so you don’t have to.

 If trying to wing it with liquid ratios doesn’t result in gummy rice, bone-in chicken’s 10 minute pressure cooking time will!
-This seven minute difference is almost an additional half hour of conventional cooking time.
+This seven-minute difference is almost an additional half hour of conventional cooking time.

 This method guarantees PERFECT results regardless of your meat’s origins and processing.